Garth619/villarreal-begum/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 7.6.1 =
+* Bug Fix: Properly notate that iThemes Security requires PHP 5.5 or greater.

+= 7.6.0 =
+* Breaking Change: iThemes Security requires PHP 5.5 or later.
+* New Feature: iThemes Security now includes Security Check Pro to automatically and correctly determine your visitors IP addresses.
+Enable this scan by running Security Check and opting in to Security Check Pro or activate the Security Check Pro module in Advanced Modules.
+H/t Jeremy Voisin
+* Enhancement: Run Security Check Pro IP Detection automatically once a day.
+* Enhancement: Manually re-run Security Check Pro IP Detection from the Global Settings page.

+= 7.5.0 =
+* Breaking Change: iThemes Security requires PHP 5.4 or later.
+* Enhancement: New Lockout Template screen.
+* Enhancement: Add confirmation button to Login Interstitial Async Actions when on a different device.
+* Enhancement: Add filter to "Lookup IP" link.
+* Developer Note: There were significant changes to the internals of the iThemes Security Lockout API in this release.
+If you are using the ITSEC_Lockout class directly, all the API functions will continue to work, but will emit deprecation notices when legacy behavior is being used.
+Please update any integrations.
+* Bug Fix: Brute Force module reporting invalid logins using an email address incorrectly.
+* Bug Fix: Improve lockout compatibility with caching plugins.
+* Bug Fix: Fix admin notice not being dismissed due to a REST API route that was more narrowly defined than necessary.
+* Bug Fix: Admin Notices list did not refresh after dismissing a notice.
+* Bug Fix: Strong Passwords zxcvbn Library was not evaluating penalty strings correctly.
+* Bug Fix: Fix PHP warning if there are multiple detected proxy headers.

+= 7.4.1 =
+* Enhancement: New iThemes Sync Verb support for File Change.
+* Tweak: Add additional information about the login attempt when calling the Network Brute Force API.
+* Bug Fix: Hide Backend Bypass.
+* Bug Fix: Strict Standards error during Sync request.
+* Bug Fix: wp_die() if a login interstitial session fails to be created instead of throwing a fatal error.

+= 7.4.0 =
+* New: iThemes Security Admin Notices are now conveniently located in the new Security Messages Menu.
+Check your notices in the Security menu on the WordPress Admin Bar.
+* Enhancement: Add Security Message when a Notification Center email fails to send.
+* Enhancement: Replace Trace IP with IP Tracker Online.
+* Tweak: Remove 'DELETE' method from "System Tweaks -> Filter Request Methods"

+= 7.3.3 =
+* Bug Fix: Hide backend bypass.

+= 7.3.2 =
+* Tweak: Allow the log description column to word break for URLs or other strings with no spaces.
+* Bug Fix: Hide Backend bypass on certain Apache configurations.
+* Bug Fix: Properly return error that occurs during a backup.
+* Bug Fix: Regex warning on PHP 7.3 in the File Change module.
+* Bug Fix: Resolve warning when a user is set to "No Role".

+= 7.3.1 =
+* Enhancement: When ITSEC_DISABLE_MODULES is set, prevent hide backend from running.
+* Bug Fix: Tabnapping: Apply noopener to links instead of using blankshield script when available to prevent new pop-up blocker behavior from killing the links.

+= 7.3.0 =
+* Enhancement: Add Per-Content SSL toggle to the upcoming Block Editor interface.
+* Enhancement: Add filter to the recipients list for email notifications: "itsec_notification_{$notification}_email_recipients" and "itsec_notification_email_recipients".
+* Enhancement: Add define "ITSEC_DISABLE_TEMP_WHITELIST" to disable the Temporary IP Whitelisting for logged-in administrators.
+* Enhancement: Improve redirecting after processing a login interstitial from a front-end login form.
+* Enhancement: Add loopback IP detection to Security Check.
+* Enhancement: Detect Server IPs in Security Check.
+* Tweak: Add additional safety checks when writing to system config files.
+This will log a "Critical Issue" when the writing of an empty or partial config file is detected and prevented.
+* Tweak: Improve File Change locking to help prevent failing scans on sites with inconsistent cron scheduling.
+* Tweak: Improve "System Tweaks – Suspicious Query Strings – SQLI" to reduce false positives.
+* Tweak: Improve "System Tweaks – Disable PHP" to block PHP files in apache configurations that serve files with a trailing dot.
+* Tweak: Remove "Seznam Bot" from HackRepair List as it isn't present in the latest version.
+* Bug Fix: Include Hide Backend token when emailing a password reset URL.
+* Bug Fix: Notification Center - Only send notifications to users with an exact role match of selected roles instead of a fuzzy match based on selected capabilities.
+* Bug Fix: Error when trying to edit reusable blocks with per-post SSL enabled.
+* Bug Fix: Resolve warnings on PHP 5.2.

+= 7.2.0 =
+* Enhancement: Allow for selecting the particular Proxy header a server is configured to use.
+Improve the language to indicate the importance of configuring this setting.
+H/t Filippo Cavallarin CEO at wearesegment.com
+* Enhancement: Block access to git and svn repositories when System Tweaks -> Protect System Files is enabled.
+* Tweak: Update jQuery Validation library to 1.17.0
+* Bug Fix: Improve detection of blocking the File Change Scan from being scheduled if one is already being run.
+* Bug Fix: Prevent infinite recursion error when trying to access directories outside of the allowed file tree.

 = 7.1.0 =
 * New Feature: Allow for globally setting recipients for admin-targeted notifications.
 All new notifications will default to the recipients in this list.
 Notifications can be set to use the default list or switch to a custom list.